11 Top-Rated Things to Do in Nanaimo, BC

 Official site: http://nanaimomuseum.ca/

 Just north of downtown Nanaimo, Pipers Lagoon Park juts out into the ocean, creating an interesting tidal flat on the inland side and offering views over the Salish Sea from the outside.
 Walking trails lead around the small peninsula with high points that look out over cliffs and lower areas where you can get down to the water's edge.
 The park is popular with locals who come here to walk or relax.
-If you are staying in the city center, this can be a nice place to come for a nature walk.
+If you are staying in the city center, this can be a nice place to come to get close to the ocean and do a bit of wildlife spotting.

 Address: 100 Cameron Road, Nanaimo, British Columbia